-However, those tips don’t always make it onto the driver’s account as an extra for their work.
+However, those tips don’t always make it onto the driver’s account as a bonus for their work.
 Oftentimes, food delivery drivers earn less than the minimum wage because tips are considered part of their compensation.
 On top of that, they usually pay for their own gas and car insurance.
 And to complicate things further, the Bureau of Labor Statistics once rated food delivery driving as the fifth most dangerous job in the U.S, adding to the burden of the job.

-Postmates, for its part, doesn’t use tips to subsidize delivery workers’ pay.
-Nor does Grubhub or Seamless: all of the tip goes to the delivery person and it is not used to subsidize workers’ pay either.
-Uber Eats also gives the full amount of tips from customers to its delivery workers on top of whatever they earn for the order.
+Postmates, for its part, has not used tips to subsidize delivery workers’ pay.
+Nor does Grubhub or Seamless: every tip is directly given to the delivery driver.
+UberEats also gives the full amount of tips from customers to its delivery workers on top of whatever they earn for the order.

 However, we understand that these days, it has become more rare for the average person to carry cash on them.
-As a suggestion, it could also be a good idea to ask the food delivery person for their personal Venmo, Cashapp, PayPal, or Zelle account in order to ensure they receive the full tip on top of their full paycheck — as it should be.
+As a suggestion, it could also be a good idea to ask the food delivery driver for their personal Venmo, Cashapp, PayPal, or Zelle account in order to ensure they receive the full tip on top of their full paycheck — as it should be.

 Other things to keep in mind when tipping:

 - It’s rude and foul to leave an intentionally small tip, like spare change or a couple of dollars for an expensive meal.

 - Leaving no tip is only appropriate in extreme cases.
 Situations outside of the food delivery driver’s control or a bad experience with the food don’t qualify as such, usually.